3. The Basics of PHP

 }

-// a function can return an object
+// a function can render an object

 $res = f2(10);

-print "f2: [$res->res1,$res->res2,$res->res3]\n";
+print "f2 : [$res->res1,$res->res2,$res->res3]\n";

-// What kind of object?
+// what kind of object?

 var_dump($res);